enzian/manifesto/README.md

 The API server should now start listeing on port 5000.
 This can vary depending on the availability of ports on your machine.

 The API can be used directly by using a tool like Postman.
 There is also samples of controllers that fetch and watch state in order to reconcile it.

+While most samples are written in C# or F#, Manifesto can be used by any language to implement statefull applications.